[cwiklik_lab]

 Tear Film Lipid Layer

-Tear Film Lipid Layer is a thin layer of lipids that covers the ocular surface of the human eye.
-Its main function is a reduction of the surface tension of the tear film/air interface.
-Moreover, the presence of the TFLL prevents rapid evaporation of water from the underlying water aqueous phase.
-TFLL deficiencies lead to evaporative dry eye syndrome, one of the commonly reported eye ailments.
-Despite its vital role for eye function, the structure and other properties of TFLL at the molecular level are essentially unknown and only recently studied.
-We recently constructed a computational model of the TFLL and currently we employ it to investigate the structure and dynamics of the TFLL.
+The Tear Film Lipid Layer (TFLL) is a thin layer of lipids that covers the ocular surface of the human eye.
+Its primary function is to reduce the surface tension at the tear film/air interface.
+Additionally, the presence of the TFLL helps prevent the rapid evaporation of water from the underlying aqueous phase.
+Deficiencies in the TFLL can lead to evaporative dry eye syndrome, a commonly reported eye ailment.
+Despite its critical role in eye function, the structure and other properties of the TFLL at the molecular level are largely unknown.
+We construct and use experimental mesofluidic models of the TFLL to investigate the structure and dynamics of this interfacial system and its interactions with topical ophthalmic drug carriers.
+With this knowledge, we also aim to optimize these carriers for their interactions with the tear film.
+On the computational side, our group was the first to propose a realistic in silico model of the TFLL.
+We use this model to study drug-TFLL interactions at the molecular level.
+Our big goal is to contribute to the knowledge-based development of new ophthalmic drug carriers.